kenanbendz/templates/app.md

 ### ✅ Checklist
 #### Code Functionality
-- [ ] Does the code behave as expected locally?
+- [ ] Does the code behave as expected locally and show no errors?
 - [ ] Does the code implement the described feature correctly?
 - [ ] Have you added tests for this change?
 (Unit tests, E2E tests, etc.)
 - [ ] Do the tests pass successfully in CI?